NSinopoli/VisualPHPUnit/README.md

 If you'd like to use a [PHPUnit XML configuration file](http://www.phpunit.de/manual/current/en/appendixes.configuration.html) to define which tests to run, you will have to do the following:

-1. Within the `$config` array, change `xml_configuration_file` to the path where the configuration file can be found.
+1. Within the `$config` array, change `xml_configuration_file` to the path, or an array or paths, where the configuration file/s can be found.
     - Note that if you leave this set to `false`, but select 'Yes' for the 'Use XML Config' option on the UI, VPU will complain and run with the tests chosen in the file selector instead.
 2. Modify your PHPUnit XML configuration file to include this block: